-A room or group of rooms forming a habitable unit for one family, with facilities used or intended to be used for living, sleeping, cooking, eating and sanitary facilities.
-It comprises at least 650 square feet of habitable floor space, except for elderly housing or an accessory dwelling unit.
-The term does not include a trailer.
+A room or group of rooms forming a habitable unit for one household, with facilities used or intended to be used for living, sleeping, cooking, eating and sanitary facilities.
+Such a unit must meet the building code standards adopted and amended from time to time by Maine's Bureau of Building Codes and Standards.

-DWELLING UNIT (IN THE SHORELAND AND RESOURCE PROTECTION OVERLAY ZONES)
+454 DWELLING UNIT (IN THE SHORELAND AND RESOURCE PROTECTION

+455 OVERLAY ZONES)